grrrwaaa/luauv/README.md

 ### Building

-Build on OSX using the Xcode 3 project, or using a lakefile for Steve Donovan's https://github.com/stevedonovan/Lake
+Build on OSX using the Xcode 3 project, or using a lakefile for https://github.com/stevedonovan/Lake

 Should be possible to build on Linux using lake, but as yet untested.